cds-snc/notification-documentation/src/en/status.md

 #### older_than (optional)

 Input the ID of a notification into this argument.
-If you use this argument, the method returns the next 250 received notifications older than the given ID.
+If you use this `older_than` argument, the method returns the next 250 received notifications older than the given ID.

 ```
 "older_than":"740e5834-3a29-46b4-9a6f-16142fde533a"